 - 1. Biology Anatomy and Physiology (One of these following criteria must be met.
 Any valid standard of proficiency listed below can be utilized to apply.
 Multiple attempts at anatomy and physiology may be a factor in the admission process.) - BIO 108 or BIO 109 or BIO 110 with a grade "C" or better - Two semesters (One year) of high school Anatomy and Physiology with a "C" or better within the last five years. - Equivalent Anatomy and Physiology course at another college or university with a grade "C" or better. - 2.
 Mathematics (One of these following criteria must be met.
-Any valid standard of proficiency listed below can be utilized to apply.) - Placed into MAT 081 (Intermediate-Algebra) or MAT 106 (Applied Math) or higher or its equivalent. - Completed MAT 075 (Elementary-Algebra), MAT 081 (Intermediate Algebra formerly MAT 105), MAT 076 (Geometry) OR initial approved Rad Tech general education math course with a grade of "C" or better. - Equivalent math course at another college or university with a grade "C" or better. - Two semesters of high school algebra with a "C" or better within the last five years. - 3.
+Any valid standard of proficiency listed below can be utilized to apply.) - Placed into MAT 081, MAT 106 or higher, or its equivalent using any approved valid placement option. - Completed MAT 075, MAT 076, MAT 078, MAT 081, OR initial approved Rad Tech general education math course with a grade of "C" or better - Completed an equivalent math course at another college or university with a grade "C" or better. - Completed two semesters of high school algebra with a "C" or better within the last three years OR completed through Completed Common Core 1 with a "C" or better within the last three years. - 3.
 English Language Arts (One of these following criteria must be met.
-Any valid standard of proficiency listed below can be utilized to apply.) - Placed into ENG 101 using SVCC Placement or ACT writing score. - Completed ELA 099 (formerly ENG 99/100) or ENG 101 with a grade of "C" or higher. - Completed an equivalent English course at another college or university with a grade "C" or higher.
+Any valid standard of proficiency listed below can be utilized to apply.) - Placed into ENG 101 using any approved valid placement option. - Completed ELA 099 (formerly ENG 99/100) or ENG 101 with a grade of "C" or higher. - · Completed an equivalent English course at another college or university with a grade "C" or higher.